 Personal Networks

-Platforms like Facebook and Twitter help locate individuals through:
+Platforms like Facebook and Twitter help locate people through:

-- Mutual connections: Shared contacts between individuals that can facilitate introductions and vouch for credibility.
+- Mutual connections: Shared contacts between people that can facilitate introductions and vouch for credibility.
 These provide social proof and trust in professional contexts.

 - Interest groups: Online communities focused on specific topics or industries.
 These reveal someone's professional interests and can be venues for targeted networking.